ksiehl/FittingForATGCBackground/README.md

 # Move the new trees
 mv ../background_output_storage/ /afs/cern.ch/work/k/ksiehl//public/ansar_project/BCKGRND_STEP/CMSSW_5_3_32/src/FittingForATGCBackground/InputTrees/

+# New PDFs can be added in PDFs/HWWLVJRooPdfs.cxx, which has to be compiled in ROOT using (in this order)
+# But before compiling the c scripts, we have to tell ROOT where Roofit headers are since CMS builds RooFit not as a part of ROOT.

+gSystem->AddIncludePath("-I/cvmfs/cms.cern.ch/slc6_amd64_gcc472/lcg/roofit/5.32.03-cms/include/");

+.L PdfDiagonalizer.cc+
+.L Util.cxx+
+.L hyperg_2F1.c+
+.L HWWLVJRooPdfs.cxx+

 # Run the main script
 python prepare_bkg_oneCat.py -b --channel el --readtrees
 -b: batch mode